mpg-age-bioinformatics/flaski/README.md

 - full stack ready
 - multiplatform: *amd64*, *arm64*, and * aarch64*

-Flaski can be user for free on [https://flaski.age.mpg.de](https://flaski.age.mpg.de).
+Flaski can be used for free on [https://flaski.age.mpg.de](https://flaski.age.mpg.de).

 <!-- Apps documentation can be found on the project's [wiki](https://github.com/mpg-age-bioinformatics/flaski/wiki).  -->